lucee/lucee-docs/docs/04.guides/12.deploying-lucee-server-apps/04.locking-down-lucee-server/page.md

 Lucee's built-in Script-Protect feature is designed to protect your site from cross-site scripting attacks.
 Script-Protect will automatically filter dangerous tags in incoming variable scopes like CGI, cookie, form, and URL scopes.

-To ensure Lucee's Script-Protect feature is enabled, log in to the Lucee server administrator and go to Settings -> Application -> Script-Protect and ensure it's set to "all".
+To ensure Lucee's Script-Protect feature is enabled, log in to the Lucee server administrator and go to Settings -> Request -> Script-Protect and ensure it's set to "all".

 Note: This setting does not provide comprehensive cross-site scripting prevention, additional steps must be taken in your custom source code to alleviate risk.